 Use/possession of weapons Use/possession of weapons Student is in possession of knives and guns (real or look alike), or other objects capable of causing bodily harm.
 Focused or Intensive Consequences including possible exclusion Other Misbehaviour Serious behaviour in a private capacity that is prejudicial to the good order and management of the school.
-Focused or Intensive Consequences including possible exclusion Other Criminal Misbehaviour An offense serious or otherwise for which the student has been charged.
+Focused or Intensive Consequences including possible exclusion Other Charge Related Suspension Principal is reasonably satisfied that the student has been charged with a serious offence or charged with an offence other than a serious offence, and that the nature of the offence precludes the student's attendance on the basis that they pose an unacceptable risk to other students or staff.
 Focused or Intensive Consequences including possible exclusion